-Na’ama has also performed extensively across Israel, including Susanna (Le nozze di Figaro), Despina (Così fan tutte) and Zerlina (Don Giovanni) as part of the Jerusalem Opera Studio, and as Pamina (Die Zauberflöte) and Gretel (Hänsel und Gretel) for The Jerusalem Opera.
+Na’ama has also performed extensively across her home country, including Susanna (Le nozze di Figaro), Despina (Così fan tutte) and Zerlina (Don Giovanni) as part of the Jerusalem Lyric Opera Studio, and as Pamina (Die Zauberflöte) “an empathic, appealing and convincing Pamina“ and Gretel (Hänsel und Gretel) for The Jerusalem Opera.

 In 2018, Na’ama was plucked directly from her studies to be a member of the International Opera Studio of Staatsoper Hamburg, where she performed mainstage roles such as Juliette (Die tote Stadt), Berta (Il barbiere di Siviglia), Barbarina (Le nozze di Figaro), Bacchis (La belle Hélène), Une voix céleste (Don Carlos) “a great, moving vocal performance”, Lidochka (Moscow, Cheryomushki) “a delightfully youthful Lidochka, whose voice ripples clearly, like a natural spring” , Königin der Trolle (Die beiden Fiedler), 1.
 Knappe (Parsifal) and Anna (Nabucco) in Kirill Serebrennikov’s critically acclaimed new production in 2019.